Field theories of active particle systems and their entropy production: #1

-\seclabel{entProd_Wissel} In the present section we derive the entropy production on the basis of the short-time propagator introduced by Wissel \supplcite{Wissel:1979}.
+\toasubsection{Entropy production from the short-time propagator} \seclabel{entProd_Wissel} In the present section we derive the entropy production on the basis of the short-time propagator introduced by Wissel \cite{Wissel:1979}.
 This will serve as a reference for the following sections.
-The short-time propagator $\GWissel(\xvec\to\yvec; t'-t)$ may be constructed by some very basic physical reasoning, namely that ``the derivative of the potential plays the same role as a drift''.
-It is the probability density to transition from position $\xvec$ to $\yvec$ within time $\Deltat=t'-t$, is given by \cite{Wissel:1979}
+The short-time propagator $\GWissel(\xvec\to\yvec; t'-t)$ may be constructed by some very basic physical reasoning, namely that ``the derivative of the potential plays the same r{\^o}le as a drift''.
+It is the probability density to transition from position $\xvec$ to $\yvec$ within time $\Deltat=t'-t$, given by \cite{Wissel:1979}

 which, by inspection, solves the differential equation